XTLS/Xray-docs-next/docs/en/document/level-2/tproxy_ipv4_and_ipv6.md

 ```

-::: tip Usage

-Write the above configuration into a file (e.g., `nftables.rules`), then grant executable permission to the file: `# chmod 700 ./nftables.rules`.

-Finally, execute the file with root privileges: `# ./nftables.rules` or `# source nftables.rules`.
 :::

 Where gateway addresses `192.168.0.0/16`, `fd00::/8`, etc., can be [obtained](https://xtls.github.io/document/level-2/iptables_gid.html#_4-%E8%AE%BE%E7%BD%AE-iptables-%E8%A7%84%E5%88%99) by `ip address | grep -w inet | awk '{print $2}'` and `ip address | grep -w inet6 | awk '{print $2}'`.